Back to blog

 • Email your list directly so a quiet streaming period never means losing touch.

-Posting consistently is far easier when it is planned.
-Use AmpPoster to schedule content so your fans always hear from you, even between releases.
+Posting consistently is easier when it is planned.
+Use AmpPoster to organize content between releases without promising that every post will reach every follower.

 The bottom line